-The Youth Package, i.e. the composition of RDP measures dedicated to young people, continues the positive experience of the 2007-2013 cycle, with some new features mainly linked to the reduction in the number of measures that can be activated both on the basis of the interest found and for management reasons.
-The participation of young entrepreneurs in the Package was very positive (about 94% of the total), probably stimulated by the greater contribution recognized compared to the prize alone.
+The Youth Package continues the positive experience of the 2007-2013 cycle, with some innovations mainly related to the reduction of the number of measures that can be activated both because of the interest found and for management reasons.
+The participation of young entrepreneurs in the Package has been very positive (about 94% of the total), probably stimulated by the greater contribution recognized compared to the prize alone.
 On the other hand, the share of new settlements compared to takeovers is low (about 10%).

 Finally, the introduction of a simplified business plan at the time of application has generated less administrative burden for potential beneficiaries and regional offices.

-In Italy there are numerous certified productions: in the food segment alone there are 167 Protected Designations of Origin (PDO), 130 Protected Geographical Indications (PGI), 2 Traditional Specialities Guaranteed (TSG); among the wines, 405 are PDO and 118 PGI.
+In Italy there are numerous certified productions: in the "food" segment alone there are 167 Protected Designations of Origin (PDO), 130 Protected Geographical Indications (PGI), 2 Traditional Specialities Guaranteed (TSG); among the wines, 405 are PDO and 118 PGI.
 Tuscany, with a total of 91 denominations, occupies the 1st position among the Italian regions in the IG Food & Wine ranking drawn up annually by Ismea-Qualivita.
-To have an order of importance of Tuscany in the universe of denominations of origin and, at the same time, a measure of the weight of these productions for the regional food industry, consider that in 2017 alone the value of certified quality products is equal to 1.30 M€ (11.2% of the national total) and involves 23,753 operators, of which 13,393 related to food and 9,360 related to wines.
+To have an order of importance of Tuscany in the universe of designations of origin and, at the same time, a measure of the weight of these productions for the regional food industry, consider that in 2017 alone the value of PDO production PGI TSG is equal to 1.30 M€ (11.2% of the national total) and involves 23,753 operators, of which 13,393 food and 9,360 wine.
 Most of the economic impact is generated by the wine segment with a production value of about 926 M€.

-On the basis of the available data, it can be stated that the RDP investments are contributing to the consolidation of the quality of agricultural production, improving the overall positioning of companies on the markets.
+On the basis of the available data, it can be stated that RDP investments are contributing to the consolidation of the quality of agricultural production, improving the overall positioning of companies on the markets.
 The companies benefiting from the contribution showed, in fact, a strong interest in the organic production system (more than 70%).
 In particular, the participation of primary producers in quality schemes has improved with the participation of farms (21) receiving support for participation in quality schemes.

-The broad support and positive results registered to date can only confirm a positive judgement on the renewed experience of the Integrated Supply Chain Projects in the RDP of the Region of Tuscany, which, enhancing the successful experience of the 2007-2013 programming cycle, has sought to recognize this implementation tool a strategic importance both in financial terms, and increasing its effectiveness (through the distinction between the energy supply chain wood from the food supply chains).
-One of its strengths is that Integrated Supply Chain Projects (PIF) has successfully brought together hitherto fragmented production sectors.
-In fact, the RDP has favoured the aggregation in supply chains which, once structured, have ensured, for the duration of the Supply Chain Agreement, a stable remuneration of production, allowing many companies to overcome the economic crisis that would otherwise have led very probably to the closure of the same.
-Similarly, the RDP allowed the aggregation of micro-enterprises for the collective purchase of inputs that, in the absence of funding, would not have been sustainable by individual companies.
-Among the weaknesses, two aspects emerge: on the one hand, delays in the financing of projects resulting from the complexity and duration of the entire procedural process; on the other hand, the choice to use this tool mainly in the RDP for the implementation of measures leads to the exclusion of many companies that, due to their characteristics, prefer the "single" approach.
+The wide membership and the positive results registered to date can only confirm a positive judgement with respect to the renewed experience of the BIPs in the RDP of the Region of Tuscany, which, valuing the successful experience of the 2007-2013 programming cycle, intended to recognize this implementation tool a strategic importance both in financial terms and by increasing its effectiveness (through the distinction of the wood energy chain from the agri-food chains).
+Among its strengths, the Integrated Supply Chain Design (IPP) has allowed the successful aggregation of hitherto fragmented production sectors.
+The RDP has favoured, in fact, the aggregation in supply chains which, once structured, have ensured, for the period of duration of the Supply Chain Agreement, a stable remuneration of the productions, allowing many companies to overcome the economic crisis which, otherwise, would have very probably led to the closure of the same.
+Similarly, the RDP allowed the aggregation of micro-enterprises for the collective purchase of production factors that, in the absence of financing, would not have been sustainable by individual companies.
+Among the weaknesses, two aspects emerge: on the one hand, the delays in the financing of projects resulting from the complexity and duration of the entire procedure; on the other hand, the choice to use in the RDP mainly this tool for the implementation of measures leads to the exclusion of many companies that, due to their characteristics, prefer the "single" approach.